 - Read More

-Talar dome injuries result from trauma to the ankle including ankle sprains, fractures, or motor vehicle accidents.
-Talar dome injuries create a focal defect in the dome of the talus that results in injury to the cartilage and underlying bone.
+Talar dome injuries result from trauma to the ankle including ankle sprains (6-38% of all ankle sprains), fractures (greater than 70% of all ankle fractures).
+(1,2,3) Talar dome injuries create a focal defect in the dome of the talus that results in injury to the cartilage and underlying bone.
 Talar dome injuries are often missed on initial examination of a routine ankle sprain, only to be diagnosed weeks after the injury.
-Injuries to the talar dome are called talar dome lesions, transchondral fractures, osteochondral fractures, bone contusions, or osteochondral defects (OCD's.)
+Injuries to the talar dome are called talar dome lesions, osteochondral lesions (OLT's), transchondral fractures, osteochondral fractures, bone contusions, or osteochondral defects (OCD's.)
 Talar dome injuries occur equally in men and women.

 - Deep ankle pain following an injury to the ankle.

 - Pain increases with increased activity or time spent on the feet.

 - Bruising is common at the time of initial injury.

 - Chronic swelling and deep ankle pain continue well past the time of initial injury.